parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/keeping-active.md

-Here's your content converted into **Markdown format** without any other changes:

----

 ## Exercise and Parkinson’s

 Research studies have shown broad benefits of exercise in Parkinson’s.
 Activity is good for many aspects of life: